dprojects/getDimensions/Docs/README.md

 	![TDraftArray002](https://raw.githubusercontent.com/dprojects/getDimensions/master/Docs/Screenshots/TDraftArray002.png)

 * FreeCAD transformations have hidden base elements.
 Only the final transformed object is visible.
-However, it is not the issue, to have the `edge size` calculated as well just e.g. press the `Spacebar` key while on the `Pad` to make it visible and run the macro again:
+However, it is not the issue, to have the `edge size` calculated as well just e.g. press the `spacebar key` while on the `Pad` to make it visible and run the macro again:

 	![TDraftArray003](https://raw.githubusercontent.com/dprojects/getDimensions/master/Docs/Screenshots/TDraftArray003.png)